nrajyaguru/sample-work/Materials/Atlassian/Browser Coding/Browser coding.md

 map and WeakMap difference. (mentioned the GC, how to implement the GC in the JS)?

-the security problems in the Web, how to prevent them in the traditional website or in the React ?
+the security problems in the Web, how to prevent them in the traditional website or in the React  or in Angualr?
 (XSS, CSRF)

 Curry function. function declaration and function expression difference in ES5 and ES6. these two question is code test.